|

 In addition to the Weingarten Act, Gerhard cited the HIPAA Act of 1996 (“Health Insurance Portability and Accountability”), which protects private medical information.
 She said these federal laws are important protections to remember and, if necessary, cite in sensitive conversations with an employer.
 Gerhard even gave this example of what to say if you’re a union member: “If this discussion could in any way lead to my being disciplined or terminated or affect my personal working conditions, I request that my union representative officer be present at this meeting.”

 Union membership includes better benefits and more support when you’re addressing work-related stress and related issues.
-This can improve your mental and physical wellbeing, by empowering good self-care and healthy lifestyle choices like therapy.
+This can improve your mental and physical well-being by empowering healthy lifestyle choices like therapy.

-For more information about the treatments available for a specific mental health concern, contact us today.
+For more information about the treatments available for a specific mental health concern, contact FHE Health today.